-Find the Cheapest Homeowners Insurance Quotes in Your Area
+Find Cheap Homeowners Insurance Quotes in Your Area

 Your insurance needs, and how much you'll pay, will depend in large part on whether you intend to regularly move your tiny house.
 And things get even more complicated for people who built the house themselves: If you went the DIY route, you may be best served by going to a specialty tiny home insurance company, which can provide coverage that matches your custom home.

 Tiny houses generally aren't required to have insurance by law.
-However, if you have financed the purchase of your tiny house through a mortgage or other loan, it's possible your lender will require you to get coverage, just as lenders often do for loans on normal homes and automobiles.
+However, if you have financed the purchase of your tiny house through a mortgage or another loan, it's possible your lender will require you to get coverage, just as lenders often do for loans on normal homes and automobiles.
 Most states also require you to have liability coverage on your tiny home while it's on the road, just like a typical RV.

 Even if you're not required to get insurance, we still recommend that you purchase coverage for your tiny home.
 Tiny houses can range in cost from $10,000 to $100,000 to build, so insurance will help you protect your investment.
-Tiny houses on wheels are especially vulnerable — they're susceptible to theft and are also simply exposed to more wear-and-tear while moving than a tiny house that stays in one place.
+Tiny houses on wheels are especially vulnerable — they're susceptible to theft and are also simply exposed to more wear and tear while moving than a tiny house that stays in one place.
 What's more, sufficient insurance coverage will give you peace of mind while you enjoy your tiny house.

 The type of insurance that's appropriate for your tiny house can change a lot depending on your house's design and size.
 No matter what policy you get, you should make sure to get coverage for the structure of your tiny home and the property inside it, and liability insurance to protect you financially if someone is injured while on your property.

 RV insurance plans are available from many national insurance companies and will cover your tiny home while it's parked, as well as while you're moving it from place to place.
 RV insurance policies cover your tiny house and the property inside it.
-And since the coverage is designed for homes that move, you're protected whether you're on the road or parked onsite.
+And since the coverage is designed for homes that move, you're protected whether you're on the road or parked on-site.

 Another issue is that RV insurance is sometimes designed to apply to a vacation home or a place that is not your primary residence.
 If you intend to live in your tiny house full-time, you may need to get an endorsement or look for a policy that allows you to use it as your primary residence.

-If your tiny house is permanently installed in a single location, whether it was built at a factory or assembled onsite, your best option is to cover your home with manufactured/mobile home insurance.
+If your tiny house is permanently installed in a single location, whether it was built at a factory or assembled on-site, your best option is to cover your home with manufactured/mobile home insurance.
 You may even be able to go this route if your tiny house has wheels, so long as you understand how doing so will impact your insurance coverage.

 If you purchase mobile home insurance for your tiny house, the structure of your home will be covered from most perils, and the property inside will be covered as well.
 You'll also generally receive liability coverage, which protects you financially if someone is injured while inside your tiny home.
-However, some mobile home insurance has limited fire coverage, given the compact size and high chance of a fire spreading, consuming the building before it can be contained.
+However, some mobile home insurance has limited fire coverage, given the compact size and the high chance of a fire spreading and consuming the building before it can be contained.

 Additionally, coverage for a manufactured home doesn't protect you while your tiny house is connected to your vehicle's trailer hitch or otherwise on the road.
 Anytime you intend to move your tiny house, you'll need to purchase a travel endorsement or separate temporary coverage, especially if it's not covered by your auto insurance — and tiny houses usually aren't.
-You'll also need to let your insurance company know every time you move your tiny house to a new location so it can update your policy accordingly.
+You'll also need to let your insurance company know every time you move your tiny house to a new location so that it can update your policy accordingly.

-The cost to insure a tiny home can vary dramatically, based on the type of insurance you choose to cover it, as well as the building's size and value.
+The cost to insure a tiny home can vary dramatically based on the type of insurance you choose to cover it as well as the building's size and value.
 We collected quotes for three different tiny homes to understand how the size and cost of a tiny home can impact insurance rates.

 The difference in price between RV and manufactured home coverage is due to the fact that RV insurance protects your home while you move it around the country, which puts your tiny home at significantly more risk than a stationary home.
 If your tiny home is eligible for both manufactured or mobile home insurance and RV insurance, consider whether the ability to move your home freely is worth the increase in price.